Search this website for information about collecting stocks and bonds.

 The best place to start

-Why not spend a few minutes looking at Information Recorded?
+There are many ways you can help.
+You can start by spending a few minutes looking at Information Recorded.
 This gives you a quick rundown on every type of information I record.
 In general, almost everyone can help by sending:

 Copies of certificates I have missed

 Most collectors have certificates not listed in the database.
-The single best way you can help is by sending good color scans or good photocopies (xerox.)
+The single best way you can help is by sending good color scans or good photocopies.

 Oftentimes, missing certificates may seem plentiful.
-If seemingly common certificates are not listed in the database, that may mean I have never seen good photos.
-That happens quite often with common certificates.
-In fact, some certificates are so common that dealers never show them in their catalogs and so I never see them.
+If seemingly common certificates are not listed in the database, that means no one took the time to send good images.
+That frequently happens with common certificates.
+Some certificates are so common that dealers never show them in their catalogs and so I never see them.

 Also, be alert for undiscovered varieties among common certificates.
 Here is a curious phenomena.
-Advanced collectors seldom look hard for variations among common varieties but beginners do!
-Huge numbers of minor variations have been discovered by beginners, not experts.
+Advanced collectors seldom look hard for variations among common varieties, but beginners do!
+Beginners have reported huge numbers of minor variations that experts have ignored.

 I will stress this again.
-Most collectors, even raw beginners, have something to contribute.
+All collectors, even raw beginners, have something to contribute.
 And, so far, almost everyone who has tried to help has found something new to add.Serial numbers

 I add hundreds of new serial numbers every month.
 However, it is an EXTREMELY time-consuming chore.
 To save time, my primary criteria for adding serial numbers are: